 Community Engagement

-The Dove Springs neighborhood was engaged through a series of collaborative processes from July to November 2020, including a series of meetings to develop the research and design process, site visits, an amenity preference survey, mural design and interpretive sign drawing sessions, and workshops to analyze the information that was collected.
+In developing the concept plan, Dove Springs neighborhood was engaged through a series of collaborative processes from July to November 2020, including a series of meetings to develop the research and design process, site visits, an amenity preference survey, mural design and interpretive sign drawing sessions, and workshops to analyze the information that was collected.
 An important aspect was that youth and elders worked together to share their hopes for the space and their memories of experiences there.
 After a discussion of the area’s history with elders, local youth designed murals and incorporated themes that felt important for their neighborhood.
 These drawings are included in the final report.

 Anticipated Timeline